PriteshGajjarJava/coreJava24/Notes.md

 Question?

-- If i want to declare function which is usefuly only in current pacakge which scope i should give? default
+- If i want to declare function which is useful only in current pacakge which scope i should give? default

 - I want to allow access to my class to all classes(inside/outside package) which scope i should give?